ungoldman/contact/README.md

 [![tweet][email-img]][email-url]

 **Fair warning:** email is my least favorite form of communication.
-I get a lot of it and it often takes a while before I will respond to it.
-There is also an exponential correlation between email length and response time (the longer the email, the longer the response time).
+I get a lot of it and it often takes a while before I can respond.
+The longer the email, the longer it will take for me to answer it.
 Please only email me if you have to.

 [email-img]: http://img.shields.io/badge/new-email-orange.svg?style=flat-square
 [email-url]: mailto:contact%20at%20ngoldman%20dot%20me